When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Distance Learning Available

-- English Language Arts 10-1, or English Language Arts 20-1, 20-2, 30-1, or 30-2, or equivalent, or successful completion of academic testing through NorQuest College Assessment Services.
-NOTE: International documents for this program will NOT be accepted and applicants will be required to write the academic skills test.
+- Minimum of English Language Arts 10-1 (or provincial equivalent), or successful completion of NorQuest academic assessment.
+NOTE: International documents for this program will not be accepted to meet the admission requirements.
+Applicants with international documents will be required to write the NorQuest academic assessment.

 English Language Proficiency